-The Hazard Mitigation Office focuses on reducing the impact of hazards in the New Orleans area.
-By analyzing the risk to life and property from these hazards, the Hazard Mitigation Office plans for a safer New Orleans.
+The Hazard Mitigation Office works with reducing the impact of hazards in the city.
+By analyzing the risk to life and property from these hazards, the Hazard Mitigation Office plans for a safer, ever more resilient New Orleans.

-The Hazard Mitigation Plan provides a detailed picture of the risks we face and outlines New Orleans’ strategy to help reduce the effects of hazards on people and property.
-The Hazard Mitigation Plan identifies and prioritizes mitigation strategies, and proposes ways to implement these strategies.
-By implementing these strategies, New Orleans will improve its ability to cope with the hazards it faces and emerge as a more resilient community.
+Hazard mitigation planning provides a detailed picture of the risks we face and outlines New Orleans’ strategy to help reduce the effects of hazards on the community.
+A Hazard Mitigation Plan should identify and prioritize mitigation strategies, and propose action items to implement these strategies.
+By implementing these strategies, New Orleans will improve its ability to cope with the hazards we face and emerge as a more resilient community.

-The City of New Orleans Hazard Mitigation Office completed the 2010 Hazard Mitigation Plan update and it was adopted by the New City Council in March, 2010.
+The City's Hazard Mitigation Plan was last updated by the Hazard Mitigation Office in 2010.
+This update was adopted by the City Council in March, 2010.
 A copy of the plan is available here.

 The Hazard Mitigation Office is currently updating the plan again.
 The 2015 Plan update process brings together internal City Hall stakeholders, including departments with projects and missions related to hazard mitigation, as well as an Advisory Committee comprised of regional stakeholders and agencies.
 Public participation is critical to the success of the planning process, and the City will be holding a series of meetings to gather public input.